wso2/docs-is/en/docs/learn/password-patterns.md

 !!! warning "Ask Password and JIT Provisioning"
     When registering users with [Password Entry (ask password)](../../learn/creating-users-using-the-ask-password-option/) or [JIT Provisioning](../../get-started/provisioning-architecture/#jit-provisioning), temporary passwords are automatically generated and validated against a predefined PasswordJavaRegEx regular expression in the user store configurations.
 For complex regex patterns, the password validation could fail causing an unsuccessful user registration.

-    Follow the steps below resolve this issue:
+    Follow the steps below to resolve this issue:

     **JIT Provisioning**